Ali Zafar: Musician

-In 2018, Zafar starred in Ahsan Rahim's directorial debut romantic action-comedy film Teefa in Trouble, alongside Maya Ali, which is debut of both the actors in Lollywood, and also the debut of Zafar's Lightingale Productions.
-He is also working on his fourth music album, and he will be producing another Pakistani film based in Deosai National Park.
+As of 2016, he working on his fourth music album.

+In 2024, he performed at Al-Suwaidi Park during Riyadh Season in Saudi Arabia, attracting over 100,000 attendees in what was reported as the event’s largest concert.

 Tours and performances

 After he got fame, Zafar first performed at the ceremony of 3rd Lux Style Awards in 2004.
 The following year, he did his stage act at 4th Lux Style Awards.
 He then sang live the songs in 5th Lux Style Awards in 2006 and 6th Lux Style Awards in 2007, and then performed a stage dance with Reema Khan in the 2007 ceremony.
 He also had performed in Mela Festival at Oslo, Norway in 2008.

 He joined Coke Studio Pakistan in 2008 and performed three original songs "Allah Hu", "Daastan-e-Ishq" and "Nahi Ray Nahi", and one tribute song "Yaar Daddi Ishq" to Muhammad Juman, in season one and two.

 In 2012, Zafar performed at 11th Lux Style Awards with Humaima Malick and also paid tribute to musician Mehdi Hassan by singing his ghazal "Mujhe Tum Nazar Sai".
 He also performed at the Pantaloons Femina Miss India contest held at Bhavans Ground in Mumbai on 30 March 2012.
 He then performed at GiMA Awards.
 He also had performed at 57th Filmfare Awards, but his performance was cut out in the TV release.
 In 2013, he performed along with Shah Rukh Khan, Katrina Kaif and Preity Zinta at Temptations Reloaded concert in Muscat, Oman.

 Zafar then also performed in the Lifestyle Pakistan Expo at Karachi Expo Centre, where he walked the ramp for designer brand ChenOne and also performed with a dhol.
 He was also invited to perform in 2013 Cannes Film Festival held at Cannes, France.
 In 2014, he was seen performing with Yami Gautam on Zee Cine Awards.
 He then also performed in Naz Choudhury's Bollywood Showstoppers at The O2 Arena along with Sonakshi Sinha, Jacqueline Fernandez, Mika Singh and Shahid Kapoor.
 He then also hosted the first Star Box Office India Awards Ceremony along with Ayushmann Khurrana, where they also gave a musical tribute to Raj Kapoor.

 He re-joined Coke Studio Pakistan in 2015 for the eight season where he performed three songs.
 The first song "Rockstar" became popular worldwide, and was also appreciated by Imran Khan, Mahira Khan, Sonu Nigam, Hrithik Roshan and Adnan Sami, and then it was also awarded the title Song of the Year.
 Zafar then gave tribute to Saleem Raza by performing a second song "Ae Dil" along with Sara Haider.
 The third song he performed was Sufi "Ajj Din Vehre Vich".